nestjs/docs.nestjs.com/content/devtools/ci-cd.md

 };
 ```

-For the best developer experience, make sure to integrate the **Github application** for your project by clicking on the "Integrate Github app" button (see screenshot below).
+For the best developer experience, make sure to integrate the **GitHub application** for your project by clicking on the "Integrate GitHub app" button (see screenshot below).
 Note - this isn't required.

 <figure><img src="/assets/devtools/integrate-github-app.png" /></figure>